runspacecloud/runspace-server/docs/faq.md

 Check microphone permission, your selected audio device, VPN settings and network connection.

-Some networks prevent direct voice connections.
+Some networks prevent direct voice connections and some browsers.

 ## Why can I not send a large file?

 RunSpace applies file-size and file-type restrictions for reliability and safety.
+You can only upload

 ## Can I recover a lost account key?